KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Extensions are not the solution to everything, but extending Python with other languages motivates discussion and keeps the community active.

-Python implementation alternatives to CPython: PyPy, Jython, Pyston, Cinder, CircuitPython, Pyjion, Qt for Python/PySide, GraalPython, RustPython, MicroPython, Mojo
+Python implementation alternatives to CPython mentioned in the talk: PyPy, Jython, Pyston, Cinder, CircuitPython, Pyjion, Qt for Python/PySide, GraalPython, RustPython, MicroPython, Mojo

 <!--
 Mojo, Codon